hyungmogu/THPWD02-Build-a-Soccer-League/README.md

 ## Objectives
 - Divide the 18 children who have signed up for the league into three even teams - Dragons, Sharks and Raptors.
 The number of experienced and inexperienced players per team must be equal.
-- Export Result to file teams.txt in the following format
+- Export result to file `teams.txt` in the following format
 ```
 TEAM
 NAME, SOCCER EXPERIENCE, GUARDIAN NAME(s)